Do you have a grand opening or major anniversary to celebrate? We want to help commemorate your success — contact Bret

-The Santa Rosa Metro Chamber will provide you with the large, ceremonial scissors and a long length of ribbon.
-Chamber Ambassadors will attend the event and we'll try to schedule a professional photographer (a Chamber member volunteer).
+The Santa Rosa Metro Chamber will provide you with the large, ceremonial scissors and a long length of ribbon, and Chamber Ambassadors will attend the event.
+It's recommended to book a photographer as we're not always able to have one attend.

 Here are some helpful tips to make your ribbon cutting a successful event.